noejon/noejon.com/src/pages/uses.md

 ## Subscriptions

-I subscribe to absolutely nothing (except for this domain name 😜)
+I subscribe to absolutely nothing (except this domain name 😜)